Integralist/integralist.co.uk/content/posts/http-caching-guide.md

 Caching is hard.
 Let's try and understand it a little better.

+> [!NOTE]
-> Note: some sections are purposefully brief.
+> some sections are purposefully brief.
 I'm not aiming to be a specification document.

 ## Caching at multiple layers